 5. Make a list of odds and ends around the house that you never get to (or just fun projects).
 And see how many you can cross off.
 Make it a contest with yourself!

-Notoriously, my husband and I nest like crazy before the births of our children.
+Notoriously, my husband and I nested like crazy before our children’s births.
 And we love house projects.
-So our favorite thing is to make a list of all the little things we both want to finish while we’re in the final weeks of pregnancy.
-Little things like, organize the pantry or put up curtains in this room, or clean out our storage and sell stuff on our neighborhood classifieds.
-But little things is key, because you don’t want to have a wall torn down when baby arrives.
+So our favorite thing is to list all the little things we both want to finish in the final weeks of pregnancy.
+Little things like organizing the pantry, putting up curtains in their room, cleaning out storage and selling stuff on Facebook Marketplace.
+But “little things” is key because you don’t want to have a wall torn down when baby arrives.
 All projects should have the ability to wrap up quickly.

 6. Pamper yourself.

-The last month of pregnancy is a great time to get yourself as pretty as possible, because it’s a little harder to focus on beauty once baby comes.
+The last month of pregnancy is a great time to get yourself as pretty as possible because it’s a little harder to focus on beauty once baby comes.
 (Okay, a lot harder!)
-So use that time to get your nails done, have your hair newly cut and colored, wax your eyebrows, etc. This will not only make you look great for delivery but will give you a head start for the next few months when you just do not care.
-I’ll never forget having my toes freshly done with my third son, and while I was pushing my OB said, “Your toes look great!”
+So use that time to get your nails done, have your hair newly cut and colored, wax your eyebrows, etc. This will make you look great for delivery and give you a head start for the next few months when you just do not care.
+I’ll never forget having my toes freshly done with my third son, and while I was pushing, my OB said, “Your toes look great!”

 8. Prepare freezer meals.
 Do bulk shopping.

-Do some practical things that will help make life go more smoothly once baby comes home.
+Do some practical things to help make life go more smoothly once baby comes home.
 This is a great time to build up a stockpile of freezer meals.
-Or go to Costco and get toilet paper and other toiletries that you might need in the coming months when it is more challenging to get those items!
-I’ve never had so much toilet paper stored up in my house as I do before the birth of a new baby—all thanks to my nesting husband!! ☺
+Or go to Target and get toilet paper and other toiletries you might need in the coming months when it is more challenging to get those items!
+I’ve never had so much toilet paper stored up in my house as I do before the birth of a new baby—all thanks to my nesting husband!!